Virne: A Comprehensive Benchmark for RL-based Network Resource Allocation in NFV: Discussion on Future Directions

-\paragraph{Robust Learning for Complex and Hard Constraints} The management of multifaceted and often conflicting constraints (e.g., resource capacity, latency, reliability, energy consumption) remains a central challenge in NFV-RA, which requires guaranteeing zero-violation.
+The management of multifaceted and often conflicting constraints (e.g., resource capacity, latency, reliability, energy consumption) remains a central challenge in NFV-RA, which requires guaranteeing zero-violation.
 Thus, it is significant to explore constraint-aware RL frameworks that more explicitly model and navigate these hard constraints.
-This could involve advancing constrained policy optimization methods and developing novel reward structures that better reflect constraint satisfaction~\cite{srl-arxiv-2022-srl-survey,vne-conal}.
+This could involve advancing constrained policy optimization methods and developing novel reward structures that better reflect constraint satisfaction~\citep{srl-arxiv-2022-srl-survey,vne-conal}.
 The goal is to train safe policies that are not only effective in optimizing primary objectives but are also inherently robust in satisfying diverse operational constraints.